CRO Strategy Intermediate

 • Company size (startup vs enterprise)

-• Geography (country-specific pricing, language)
+• Geography (country-specific pricing, language, local social proof)

 • Device (mobile users see simplified, touch-optimized experience)